-All of the College's Student Services programs and support teams are dedicated to ensuring you have what you need to succeed at Mid-America College of Funeral Service.
-There are a number of services available on campus to help you be successful, both inside and outside the classroom.
+All the College's Student Services programs and support teams are dedicated to ensuring you have what you need to succeed at Mid-America College of Funeral Service.
+There are several services available on campus to help you be successful, both inside and outside the classroom.